 Imagine that after working very hard; payday comes, and you finally get the money you deserve.
 You get the serious things out of the way such as bills or debts and when you count what’s left, you’re lucky if you can buy yourself some socks.
 But, where did all the money go?

 Instead of trying to remember every little thing you bought, why not keep track of your expenses from now on using the best mobile finance apps that will help you take register right down to the last candy bar you purchased and manage your money better.

-Top 5 of The Best Mobile Finance Apps of 2018
+The Best Mobile Finance Apps

 With Money Manager, not a single dime will get past you without you knowing what you spent it on.
 The app may look confusing when you open it, but once you get the hang of it, you’ll wonder how you ever did without it.
 To add income to your balance, tap on the orange circle and select Income.

 Once you’re there, you can add all sorts of details such as where the revenue is coming from, whether it’s Allowance, Salary, Petty Cash, Bonus or other.

 Money Manager also lets you register down to the very last details of your expenses, whether you spent your money on Food, Social Life, Household, Gifts, Clothes, etc. You can register how much you spent and the exact contents of your purchase, so that way you know if you have the tendency of buying things you don’t need and that aren’t good for your health anyway.

 Keeping track of the money you transfer from one account to another is also easy since Money Manager has a section for that too.
 You can keep notes on who the money was transferred to, the amount and also add any notes you need to add.
 A money managing App would not be complete with a stats section where you can see with graphics where you get your money comes from and where it goes.